-Refund requests are processed by Stacy Smith.
-Email or call smithst@mtwp.net or (717) 735-1720.
+Refund requests are processed by Stacy Smith: smithst@mtwp.net or (717) 735-1720.

 How do I...?

 The SchoolCafé website can help you set-up email notifications, schedule payments, cancel payments, etc. Login to your account and click on Help in the menu at the top of your screen.